katiechickering/pokemon-ranker/README.md

 ## 🚀 Deployment

 To deploy my application, I used Vercel which is a cloud platform for hosting full-stack applications.
-It syncs with GitHub and updates my project every time I push to the main branch!
+It syncs with GitHub and updates my project every time I push to the main branch.
 I used TiDB as the MySQL database host.
-It integrates with Vercel to make a seamless connection!
-I included a .sql file and .env.example to see how my database and environment variables are set up.
+It integrates with Vercel to make a seamless connection.
+I included a .sql file and .env.example to show how my database and environment variables are set up.

 ## ✍️ Authors